ROYAL ASCOT – WHAT FIRST TIMERS SHOULD KNOW

 Village Enclosure:

-The “middle-of-the-road” option (and what I booked last year).
+The “middle-of-the-road” option (and what I booked for my visit).
 There is live music and you have a decent view of the race track.
 However, there is no elevated view so all you can see is the race track right in front of you.

 The atmosphere is similar to other festivals and there is a good variety of drink and food stalls.
 I did find that there was comparatively little seating.